Greg Zacharias

-Dr. Greg Zacharias was the Chief Scientist for the Director of Operational Test and Evaluation, Office of the Secretary of Defense, serving from July 2018 to 2021.
+Greg Zacharias was the Chief Scientist for the Director of Operational Test and Evaluation, Office of the Secretary of Defense, serving from July 2018 to 2021.
 Previously, he was the Chief Scientist of the United States Air Force from May 2015 to January 2018.

+In 2022 he transitioned from the Department of Defense to work with AI-simulation company Pasteur Labs as Director of Government Solutions.

 Education

 In 1967, Zacharias graduated from the Massachusetts Institute of Technology in Cambridge, Massachusetts with a Bachelor of Science degree in Aeronautics and Astronautics.
 In 1974, he earned a Master of Science degree in Aeronautics and Astronautics from the Massachusetts Institute of Technology and earned a Doctor of Philosophy in Instrumentation, Aeronautics and Astronautics from the Massachusetts Institute of Technology in 1977.